 “Rejoice in the Lord always.
 I shall say it again: rejoice!
 Your kindness should be known to all.
 The Lord is near.
 Have no anxiety at all, but in everything, by prayer and petition, with thanksgiving, make your requests known to God” (Phil.
 4:4-6).

-School, colleges, institutes, etc. are institutions that helps us to learn.
-The church as Mother and teacher also provides us with this space of formation in the Christian field, which we call catechesis.
-Every Catholic has gone through at least 3 years of catechesis.
+School, colleges, institutes, etc. are institutions that help us to learn.
+The Church as Mother and teacher also provides us with this space of formation in the Christian field, which we call catechesis.
+Most Catholics have gone through at least 3 years of catechesis just by attending Sunday Mass.
 3 years!
 And, what have we learned?
 Hmmm… Sometimes we don’t know how to respond to the questions of our non-Catholic friends.
 The problem is that we don’t thoroughly know our faith.
 This is why there exists continuous formation.
 It’s not enough to know “something” about our faith, we must go deeper.
 Knowing the Bible, mainly, the Sacraments, grace, forgiveness, love, etc. To read, write, share the faith, talk about it with others, and create study groups are all good ideas to set ourselves up to always be learning more about Christ and his teachings.

 “Thus says the LORD: Let not the wise man glory in his wisdom, nor the strong man glory in his strength, nor the rich man glory in his riches; but rather, let him who glories, glory in this, that in his prudence he knows me, Knows that I, the LORD, bring about kindness, justice and uprightness on the earth; For with such am I pleased, says the LORD” (Jer 9:22-23).